Some crisis comes slowly, others overnight.

 Now things get complicated.

 You should invest your money into different uncorrelated asset classes so when stocks crash, your other investments are not wiped out simultaneously.
 In the end, you will decide that some percentage of your investable resources will go into stocks and other liquid assets.

 When to use it?

 Hopefully, you will never get into trouble that deep.

-You have to burn through your cash emergency fund before you start liquidating your stock positions.
+Burn through your cash emergency fund before you liquidate your stock positions.
 Having cash reserves and a bank account means that you have at least several months to get yourself out of the trouble.

-But don’t worry, some of the personal emergency funds are meant to help you to recover up to a year after losing income.
+But don’t worry, personal emergency funds are meant to help you recover up to a year after losing income.

 When to increase the amount of investment?